mrreband/reactsc/README.md

 ### Build:

-netlify build command creates the `/build` directory with everything needed:
+Creates the `/build` directory with everything needed.
+This runs `npm run build` (among other things) under the hood

 ```
 netlify build
 ```